Holcim, Lafarge lodge merger plan with EU Commission

 The all-share combination, which requires approval from regulators around the world, already has the green light from seven countries, executives told reporters on a conference call.

-In a statement, the partners who plan to create the group with over $40 billion (24.79 billion pounds) in annual sales also said they had adjusted slightly their European disposals plan after "constructive pre-notification discussions" with the Commission.
+In a statement, the partners who plan to create the group with over $40 billion in annual sales also said they had adjusted slightly their European disposals plan after "constructive pre-notification discussions" with the Commission.

 The pair plan to keep Lafarge's Mannersdorf plant in Austria, and divest all of Holcim's assets in Slovakia.